Ninlil: Sud in Mesopotamian religion

 A recently published hymn mentioning Bur-Suen indicates that Sud was regarded as responsible for granting him the right to rule.
 It has been proposed that the Isin dynasty's interest in Sud was based on her association with Gula, as medicine deities were particularly venerated in Isin, but there is no reference to her fulfilling such a role in this composition.
 One of Bur-Suen's successors, Enlil-bani, rebuilt a temple dedicated to her, Edimgalanna (Sumerian: "house, great bond of heaven"; more literally "house, mooring pole of heaven").
 It is generally agreed that it was located either in Shuruppak or close to it.
-A further temple of Sud was Ekisiga ("house of funerary offerings"), possibly also located in Shuruppak.
+A further temple of Sud was Ekisiga ("house of funerary offerings"), possibly also located in this city.
 The name is homophonous with that of a temple of Dagan in Terqa, but the latter has a different meaning ("house, silent place").
 Ekisiga and Edimgalanna appear side by side in a number of texts, for example in a lamentation describing the destruction of Shuruppak.
 It is also possible that Esiguz ("house of goat hair") located in Guaba was a temple of Sud, but this is uncertain, and it is better attested in association with Inanna of Zabalam.
-A further temple which seemingly was primarily dedicated to Sudaĝ but possibly could had been associated with Sud as well was Ešaba ("house of the heart"), whose location is presently unknown.
+A further temple which seemingly was primarily dedicated to Sudaĝ but possibly could have been associated with Sud as well was Ešaba ("house of the heart"), whose location is presently unknown.

 In the Old Babylonian period, Shuruppak became a subject of antiquarian interest for Mesopotamian scholars.
 It continued to be referenced in literature even after abandonment.
 Utnapishtim, the protagonist of the flood myth which forms a part of the Epic of Gilgamesh, is described as a Shuruppakean, while the text referred to as Nippurian Taboos 3 in modern scholarship alludes to the belief that a confrontation between the primordial deity Enmesharra and either Enlil or Ninurta took place there.
 A late occurrence to Sud herself as an independent figure can be found in the Canonical Temple List, which has been dated to the Kassite period.